 The courses cover topics such as economics, strategic management, corporate ethics, and marketing.
 Students learn various business related skills including management, leadership, business strategy, and business practices.
 All courses and coursework delivery occurs completely online.

 Students need to complete a total of 36 credit hours to graduate.
 Each credit hour costs $535, making the program relatively affordable.

 Kansas MBA Career and Job Outlook

-Many people pursue an MBA in Kansas for various reasons.
-One of the top reasons is to make an impact in their career.
-That involves gaining a position in the executive suite.
-Executive management positions are some of the highest paying.
+People pursue an MBA in Kansas for various reasons.
+One of the top reasons is to make an impact in their career or to gain a high-paying executive position.
 These positions include titles such as:

 - CEO (Chief Executive Officer)

 The following table shows average salaries for Kansas jobs typically requiring an MBA:

 |Job Type||Average Annual Salary- Kansas||Banking Industry||$48,659||Chief Executives||$163,880||Education Industry||$49,853||Financial Managers||$117,600||Financial Services Industry||$53,895||Industrial Production Managers||$92,250||General and Operations Managers||$99,940||Healthcare Industry||$67,865||Healthcare Services Industry||$60,214||Management Occupations||$100,230||Manufacturing Industry||$62,006||Marketing Managers||$125,740||Sales Managers||$127,000||Telecommunications Industry||$72,938|